katyhuff/blog/_posts/2014-05-05-women-only-events.markdown

 women.
 It's tempting to hold it in parallel with the conference, but the result is often that the actual conference is left bereft of women.
 This happened last year at [SciPy2013](http://conference.scipy.org/scipy2013/ "SciPy2013") when we held the ladies mixer at the same time as the full conference mixer.
-The results was the women felt left out of a large part of the social aspects of the SciPy conference.
+The result was the women felt left out of a large part of the social aspects of the SciPy conference.
 It also happened somewhat last weekend at the WIT event.
 While the WIT event drew many women who otherwise might not have attended PyData at all